graphhopper/directions-api/docs-matrix.md

 ## Matrix API Docs

 The Matrix API calculates the well known distance-matrix for a set of points, i.e. it calculates all the distances between every point combination.
 But we do not stop there, we also offer a time-, weight- and route-matrix.
 The weight-matrix can be used as raw input for e.g. a vehicle routing problem ([VRP](http://en.wikipedia.org/wiki/Vehicle_routing_problem)) and is more precise than a time- or distance-matrix.
-E.g. for bike routes the actual weight of a route (e.g. the "beauty") is what you want and not always the taken time or distance.
+E.g. for bike routes the actual weight of a route (e.g. the "beauty") is what you want to decide if a route is 'better' and not always the taken time or distance.
 Also the weight is currently faster to calculate.
-(For cars the weight-matrix is currently identical to the time-matrix)

 A simple illustration for a 3x3 matrix with identical points: